USS Shoshone (ID-1760)

 USS Shoshone (ID-1760) was a German-built cargo liner that the United States Navy chartered during the First World War.
 She was launched in 1911 for the Hamburg America Line (HAPAG) as Wasgenwald.
 The Kerr Steamship Company bought her in 1917 and renamed her Shoshone.
 In 1919 she spent six months in the United States Navy, in which she made two round trips to and from France to repatriate US troops.

 American Interlake Line bought her in 1920 and renamed her Manoa.
 Canada Steamship Lines bought her in 1921.
 In 1926 the Boston Iron & Metal Company bought her and sold her back to HAPAG, who renamed her Grunewald.
 She was scrapped in Germany in 1932 or 1933.

-This was the first of two steamships that HAPAG named Wasgnenwald.
+This was the first of two steamships that HAPAG named Wasgenwald.
 The second was completed in 1922, seized and renamed in 1940, and sunk in 1943.
 She was the also second of three steamships that HAPAG named Grunewald.

 The first was her sister ship, which the US seized and renamed in 1917.
 The third was a ship that was built in 1940, and HAPAG bought and renamed in 1951.